Speed Art Museum

-The label which was glued on the wall identifying the beautiful gypsy woman, who was admired for her beauty by many, including J. B. Speed himself, peeled off the wall by itself.
+The label glued on the wall identifying the gypsy woman, who was admired for her beauty by many, including J. B. Speed himself, peeled off the wall by itself.

 The docent had just finished working on a file in the Kentucky Room and was leaving the room, when she smelled the rosewater and was lightly brushed by a cold presence, which had gone right in front of her.
 She looked at her hands and the file was gone!
-She looked everywhere for the file, and finally found it in the American Indian Gallery.
-Hattie wanted to check up on her work, curious as to what the docent was doing.
+She looked everywhere for it, and finally found it in the American Indian Gallery.
+Hattie wanted to check up on her work, and was curious as to what the docent was doing.

 The entity of the American Indian who has issues with the living…

-An entity described as an Indian with long dark hair, a head band, brown skin, dressed in a simple beige tunic has been seen, standing on the steps leading down to the Native American Gallery, and the area just outside this gallery.
+An entity described as an Indian with long dark hair, a head band, brown skin, and dressed in a simple beige tunic, has been seen standing on the steps leading down to the Native American Gallery, and the area just outside this gallery.

 A psychic on holiday reports seeing this rather angry entity, upset with the living.
-Throughout his visit in this gallery, he felt this hostile, negative presence, too angry to communicate with the psychic.
+Throughout his visit in the gallery, he felt this hostile, negative presence, too angry to communicate with the psychic.

 Two women saw this solid, life-like entity standing in the corner, next to the steps.
 His persona was scary, and made them jump.
 He eventually faded away.

-The monitors and eye witnesses have seen the entity of Hattie Bishop Speed, who is still helping the living in keeping an eye on the museum, and is still struggling with her jealousy issues.
-The spirit of the Indian, which is attached to something in the exhibit, has been seen and felt by the living, which is attached to something in the exhibit.
+The monitors and eyewitnesses have seen the entity of Hattie Bishop Speed, who is still helping the living keep an eye on the museum, and is still struggling with her jealousy.
+The spirit of the Indian, which is attached to something in the exhibit, has been seen and felt by the living.

 The Speed Art Museum